Øster Voldgade 10, 1350 København K, 03 Område III, Building: 03-1-361

 Establishment of sea-level markers from ground-penetrating radar imaging of coastal deposits.
 Application of this method for establishment of Holocene relative sea-level curves recording vertical land movement patterns and sea-level change in southwest Scandinavia.

-LN has authored 70 publications in peer-reviewed journals and books (incl. three editorials).
-68 of LN’s publications are listed in Web of Science, where LN’s h-index is 20.
+LN 73 of LN’s publications are listed in Web of Science, where LN’s h-index is 21.

 LN was Honorary Visiting Fellow at Department of Geology, University of Leicester from 21 October 1994 to 10 December 1994.